 - In the episode where Billy is replaced, there's one scene where the rooster belches as the sun comes up.
 Made funnier by the fact that chickens are incapable of that function.

 - In "Ecto Cooler" when Billy consults Harold on having a spectral arm (which belongs to the ghost of Lord Byron) in his throat, he freaks out upon seeing it, then becomes an emotional wreck frantically asking how that could have happened to his son.
-Made more hilarious by the fact it's ridiculously out of character for him (though Harold at least seems to care for Billy more than Gladys).
+Made more hilarious by the fact it's ridiculously out of character for him.

-- Mandy gets her own ghosts: Attila the Hun, Rasputin, and Abraham Lincoln.
+- Mandy gets her own ghosts: Attila the Hun, Rasputin and, for some reason, Abraham Lincoln.

-- In the same episode Billy assumes that Sperg's weakness is his mom after analyzing the old-fashioned MOM heart tattoo on his arm.
+- Later, Billy assumes that Sperg's weakness is his mom after analyzing the old-fashioned MOM heart tattoo on his arm.
 He writes an "ode" to her, which in actuality is just a bunch of libel culminating in him saying that she's so ugly, staring at her will cause your head to melt.
-Sperg's mom then actually shows up, crushed by Billy's words, and is actually quite attractive from Non-Standard Character Design, but when Principal Goodvibes looks at her the flesh on his head actually melts off.
+Sperg's mom then shows up, crushed by Billy's words, and is quite attractive from Non-Standard Character Design, but when Principal Goodvibes looks at her, the flesh on his head melts off.